Growth champion Hollande faces French deficit test

 “I’ve known for several weeks that there’s been a worse deterioration of our public accounts than what the outgoing government has said,” he told journalists in his rural base of Tulle, central France.

-“Now we have the confirmation and it’s worth looking at and analyzing.
+“Now we have the confirmation and it’s worth looking at and analysing.
 I will wait for the report from the Cour des Comptes before taking the necessary decisions,” he added.

 If the audit turns up nasty surprises, Hollande may have little choice but to sacrifice some of his campaign promises and freeze some spending or risk exposing France to a financial market backlash.